-- Decision to open bankruptcy proceedings comes into effect: - company management lose their powers - IP takes over management of the company, assets and documents - creditors have ~45 days to file their claims - IP submits draft budget of administration expenses for court approval - financial obligations including set-offs are prohibited - calculation of interest, penalties and other mandatory payments is suspended
+- Once decision to open bankruptcy proceedings comes into effect: - Debtor's management loses its powers and will be replaced by the insolvency practitioner (IP) appointed by the court. - IP takes over management of the debtor, assets and documents.

+- Creditors have 40 days to file claims (claims filed between 40 and 180 days are treated as subordinated; claims filed after 180 days are not registered). - IP submits draft administration expenses budget for court approval. - Financial obligations including set-offs are prohibited. - Calculation of interest, penalties and other mandatory payments is suspended.